Itō Sukeyuki: Biography

 With the start of the First Sino-Japanese War in 1894, he became the first Commander-in-Chief of the Combined Fleet and won several naval battles against the Chinese Empire's Beiyang Fleet led by Admiral Ding Ruchang, notably at the Battle of the Yellow Sea.
+During that battle, his flagship Matsushima took a direct hit from the main guns of the Chinese ironclad Zhenyuan and suffered severe damage.
+Itō ordered the ship turned to fight from its undamaged side, then transferred his flag to Hashidate once Matsushimas ability to function as a flagship was compromised.

+Following the fall of Lüshun, the remaining Beiyang Fleet withdrew to Weihai, where it made its last stand.
+Admiral Ding Ruchang chose suicide over surrender ahead of the fleet's capitulation in February 1895.
+Itō had Ding's body returned with dignity, setting aside the captured merchant ship Kangji from among the fleet's seized ships for that purpose rather than have the body transported home on an ordinary vessel.
+Popular accounts add that he justified the decision to reluctant subordinates by asking whether they would want his own body carried home in a rowboat were their positions reversed, though the exact wording of that exchange is not independently verified.
+The release of the Kangji itself was reported at the time by The Times and was noted internationally as an act of chivalry toward a defeated enemy.

-On 11 May 1895, Itō became Chief of the Imperial Japanese Navy General Staff.
-In 1898, and was ennobled with the title of shishaku (viscount) on 5 August 1898 under the kazoku peerage system.
+On 11 May 1895, Itō became Chief of the Imperial Japanese Navy General Staff, and was ennobled with the title of shishaku (viscount) on 5 August 1898 under the kazoku peerage system.
 He was promoted to full admiral on 28 September 1898.